Embracing the Experimenter Mindset

 Since adopting this lens, a few things have changed:

-I’m less interested in optimizing everything
+I’m less interested in optimizing everything.

-I’m more attentive to what feels coherent
+I’m more attentive to what feels coherent.

-I’m willing to try ideas without needing them to “go somewhere”
+I’m willing to try ideas without needing them to “go somewhere.”

+Ironically, that’s when momentum shows up.
 Not because I’m pushing harder — but because resistance drops.

 The Deeper Shift